 Ginger has been shown to be effective against exercise-induced muscle pain.
 In one study, consuming 2 grams of ginger per day, for 11 days, significantly reduced muscle pain in people performing elbow exercises.
-Ginger does not have an immediate impact, but may be effective at reducing the day-to-day progression of muscle pain.
+Ginger does not have an immediate impact but may be effective at reducing the day-to-day progression of muscle pain.
 These effects are believed to be mediated by the anti-inflammatory properties.

 Osteoarthritis is a common health problem that involves degeneration of the joints in the body, leading to symptoms like joint pain and stiffness.
 Interestingly in a controlled trial of 247 people with osteoarthritis of the knee, those who took ginger extract had less pain and required less pain medication.
-Another study found that a combination of ginger, cinnamon and sesame oil, can reduce pain and stiffness in osteoarthritis patients when applied topically.
+Another study found that a combination of ginger, cinnamon, and sesame oil, can reduce pain and stiffness in osteoarthritis patients when applied topically.

-Just to note this remedy is often given as an ayurvedic remedy for Vata type arthritis.
+Just to note this remedy is often given as an ayurvedic remedy for Vata-type arthritis.

 Recently, science has started to back up what the Indians have known for a long time… turmeric really does contain compounds with medicinal properties.Turmeric contains curcumin, a substance with powerful anti-inflammatory and antioxidant properties.

 Inflammation is incredibly important.
 It helps the body fight foreign invaders and also has a role in repairing damage.
 Although acute (short-term) inflammation is beneficial, it can become a major problem when it is chronic (long-term) and inappropriately deployed against the body’s own tissues.
 It is now believed that chronic, low-level inflammation plays a major role in almost every chronic, Western disease.
-This includes heart disease, cancer, metabolic syndrome, Alzheimer’s and various degenerative conditions.
+This includes heart disease, cancer, metabolic syndrome, Alzheimer’s, and various degenerative conditions.
 It turns out that curcumin is strongly anti-inflammatory, it is so powerful that studies show it matches the effectiveness of some anti-inflammatory drugs.

 Curcumin actually targets multiple steps in the inflammatory pathway, at the molecular level.
 Curcumin blocks NF-kB, a molecule that travels into the nuclei of cells and turns on genes related to inflammation.
 NF-kB is believed to play a major role in many chronic diseases.
-In several studies, its potency has compared favorably to anti-inflammatory pharmaceutical drugs… except without the side effects.
+In several studies, its potency has been compared favorably to anti-inflammatory pharmaceutical drugs… except without the side effects.